AlistairB/alistairb.github.io/_posts/2021-02-05-reflections-haskell-for-startup.md

 ### Too Strict Parsing

-A big pain point was the package registry APIs had a lot of inconsistency on how they are structured.
-Especially [NPM](https://docs.npmjs.com/cli/v6/using-npm/registry)..
+A big pain point was the package registry APIs had a lot of inconsistency on how they are structured (especially [NPM](https://docs.npmjs.com/cli/v6/using-npm/registry)).
 For example, for an [NPM package](https://registry.npmjs.org/nomnom) you can get the latest version by getting `dist-tags -> latest`.
 What about a package that has no release?
 Well you get `dist-tags: {}`, except that it turns out that some packages don't even have the `dist-tags` key at all.

 I quickly realised I would need to gracefully handle parse failures like these as there was so much variance in structure.